 |Postural corrections: Aquatic rehab makes it easier for clinicians to adjust postural corrections during exercise.
 Because aquatics can strengthen the back and spine, it also makes it easier to correct long-term posture, gait and joint positioning problems — this reduces the risk of further injury and promotes a faster recovery.|

-Case Studies and Statistics
+Case Studies of Hydrotherapy and Hip Replacement Rehab

 The benefits of aquatics for recovery from hip replacement surgery have been clinically proven in a number of peer-reviewed research studies.
 Research into “the effect of inpatient aquatic physiotherapy in addition to usual ward physiotherapy on the recovery of strength, function, and gait speed after total hip or knee replacement surgery,” by Rahmann, Brauer and Nitz, published in the Archives of Physical Medicine and Rehabilitation (Vol. 90, Issue 5, May 2009, pp 745-755), concluded that “a specific inpatient aquatic physiotherapy program has a positive effect on early recovery of hip strength after joint replacement surgery.”

 More evidence of the long-term benefits of aquatic rehab therapy for hip replacement patients — particularly for older adults — can be found in the article “Hydrotherapy after Total Hip Arthroplasty: A Follow-Up Study,” published by Giaquinto, Ciotola, Dall’Armi and Margutti in the Archives of Gerontology and Geriatrics (Vol. 50, Issue 1, Jan-Feb 2010, pp 92-95).